-The following are some expected scenarios that PRDOH may encounter for these types of Applications and a general statement as to how they might be resolved:
+The following are some expected scenarios that PRDOH may encounter for these types of applications and a general statement as to how they might be resolved:

-- Heirs/Spouses without Will: These are Applicants that may live within a property that was owned by a diseased ancestor/spouse who, at the time of death, did not leave any Will to specify heirship of its property.
+• Heirs/Spouses without Will: These are applicants that may live within a property that was owned by a diseased ancestor/spouse who, at the time of death, did not leave any will to specify heirship of its property.
 PRDOH, through its case analysis, may identify the ancestry tree of the original owner and its heirs/spouse.
 After the corresponding analysis, PRDOH may opt to produce Declarations of Heirship through its Title-Related vendors.
-Once Declarations of Heirship are generated, they will be registered with the Property Register.
-Additional steps to obtain a clear title will depend on the circumstances of the heirs/spouse related to the Application. - Residences Located Within Relative-Owned Property: These are Applicants that, either by tolerance or family relationship, where allowed to build, or occupy an existing structure, for residence within a plot of land owned by a relative.
-PRDOH, through its case analysis and field investigations, will work with both parties to establish if title to the plot of land and the residence within it can be transferred to the Applicant.
-These cases may require the subdivision of land and additional coordination with regulatory Agencies that establish new easements for the new parcels of land generated. - Residences Located within Land Not Registered in Property of Registry: These are cases for which the Program, through its case analysis and field investigations, finds that the plot of land where the Applicant's residence is located is not owned by any private or public entity.
-These cases may require the presentation of an exparte Proof of Ownership ("Expediente de Dominio") claim with the courts.
+Once Declarations of Heirship are generated, they will be registered in the Property Register.
+Additional steps to obtain a clear title will depend on the circumstances of the heirs/spouse related to the application.

-8.8 Compliance with the Planning Board and the Office of Permits Management
+- Residences Located Within Relative-Owned Property: These are applicants, that either by tolerance or family relationship, where allowed to build, or occupy an existing structure, for residence within a plot of land owned by a relative.
+PRDOH, through its case analysis and field investigations, will work with both parties to establish if title to the plot of land and the residence within it can be transferred to applicant.
+These cases may require the subdivision of land and additional coordination with regulatory Agencies that establish new easements for the new parcels of land generated. - Residences Located within Land Not Registered in Property of Registry: These are cases for which the Program, through its case analysis and field investigations, finds that the plot of land where applicant's residence is located is not owned by any private or public entity.
+These cases may require the presentation of an ex-parte Proof of Ownership ("Expediente de Dominio") claim with the courts.

-Titles issued by the Program under the provisions of Act 132, Act 35, and Act 286 may not be required to comply with the requirements of the Laws governing the Puerto Rico Planning Board (PB) and the Puerto Rico Office of Permit Management (OGPe) and their regulations.
+8.8 Compliance with the Planning Board and the Office of Permits Management Titles issued by the Program under the provisions of Act 132-1975, Act 35-1969, and Act 286-1999 may not be required to comply with the requirements of the Laws governing the Puerto Rico Planning Board (PB) and the Puerto Rico Office of Permit Management (OGPe, for its Spanish acronym) and their regulations.
 Specifically, those cases that comply with the provisions of Resolution No. JPE-12 as adopted by the PB on September 25, 1973, are exempt from review and approval of the PB and OGPe.
 Cases that do not comply with the provisions must be submitted to OGPe for approval.
-Titles issued by the Program under the provisions of any other Act or for privately-owned property will be required to comply with the requirements of the PB and OGPe, including the provisions of Regulation No. 9081 of June 7, 2019, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios".
+Titles issued by the Program under the provisions of any other Act or for privately-owned property will be required to comply with the requirements of the PB and OGPe, including the provisions of Regulation No. 9233 of December 2, 2020,39 9081 of June 7, 2019, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios".